You’ve probably heard this old saying: necessity is the mother of invention.

 If you don’t know much about cloud kitchens and how they operate, this is the right time to learn!
 Keep reading for everything you need to know about this hot new trend.
 We’ll fill you in on how it works, and how you can make this phenomenon work for you.

-A cloud kitchen is a commercial kitchen which is not attached to a restaurant.
+A cloud kitchen concept is a commercial kitchen (also known as a Dark kitchen) which is not attached to a restaurant.
 The cloud kitchen isn’t designed to make food for customers to eat on-site.
 Instead, it’s designed only for takeout, delivery, and grab and go services.

 Typically, cloud kitchens are affiliated with a delivery service like Grabfood, Food Panda – or with any other local delivery service.
 Here’s how it works.
 Your customer places an order, and your cooking staff prepares it.
 When it’s ready, the delivery service picks it up and gets it directly to your customer.